This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It was surreal to think one of the biggest names in boxing was training on kit supplied by a one-man band business.

-P.S.
-This was two months before he beat Francis Ngannou in March — We officially claim credit for his victory 😉
+Fun fact: This was two months before he beat Francis Ngannou — We officially claim credit for his victory 😉

 Outdoor sauna pod at a client’s home alongside garden furniture, representing GlampLaunch’s early product sales boom in 2024.